7 ADHD Books For Deeper Insights

 • The Queen of Distraction: How Women with ADHD Can Conquer Chaos, Find Focus, and Get More Done by Terry Matlin

-The books about ADHD for adults price (and teens price, women price, etc.) is generally pretty reasonable, but you can always get in touch with your local library and ask them to get a copy for you to borrow.
+The prices of books about ADHD for adults (and teens with ADHD, women with ADHD, etc.) are generally pretty reasonable, but you can always get in touch with your local library and ask them to get a copy for you to borrow.

 Rawpixel